 Through precautionary measures, you can protect yourself and your family from infectious diarrhea, the second leading cause of morbidity and mortality worldwide.3 Here are strategies to prevent this serious illness:

-- If you're in a public place, use a paper towel to open the door (this will protect your hands against germs in the handles).
+5. If you're in a public place, use a paper towel to open the door (this will protect your hands against germs on the handles).

-The best sources are fermented vegetables, like sauerkraut and kimchi, traditionally cultured yogurt made from raw grass-fed milk, kefir and natto.
+The best sources are fermented vegetables, like sauerkraut and kimchi, and traditionally cultured yogurt made from raw grass fed milk, kefir and natto.
 You can also take a high-quality probiotic supplement.

-Experts believe that antibiotic-associated diarrhea happens because this type of medication upsets the balance of good and bad bacteria in your gastrointestinal tract.7 Some studies indicate that antibiotics can even change gut microbiome for up to a year.8 This is why you should only take antibiotics when absolutely necessary.
+• Avoid unnecessary antibiotic use.
+Experts believe that antibiotic-associated diarrhea happens because this type of medication upsets the balance of good and bad bacteria in your gastrointestinal tract.7 Some studies indicate that antibiotics can even change gut microbiome for up to a year.8 This is why you should take antibiotics only when absolutely necessary.

-You can help prevent diarrhea from food poisoning by cooking your food thoroughly, ensuring food is kept properly stored in the refrigerator or freezer, never storing cooked and raw foods together and not eating food that's past its use-by date.9 Remember to wash your fruits and vegetables carefully before consumption as well.
+• Practice proper food hygiene.
+You can help prevent diarrhea from food poisoning by cooking your food thoroughly, ensuring food is kept properly stored in the refrigerator or freezer, never storing cooked and raw foods together, and not eating food that's past its use-by date.9 Remember to wash your fruits and vegetables carefully before consumption as well.

 If you have infectious diarrhea, you should take precautions like washing your hands thoroughly after using the bathroom.
-In cases like viral gastroenteritis, the virus is in your vomit, and can even become airborne during expulsion.11 Extra measures like isolation are necessary, so that other people will be protected from getting infected with this illness.
+In cases like viral gastroenteritis, the virus is in your vomit, and can even become airborne during expulsion.11 In this instance, extra measures like isolation are necessary, so that other people will be protected from getting infected with this illness.